Geovanejn/votaemaus/replit.md

    - "Data de Fechamento" shows when the election was finalized (when admin clicked "Finalizar Eleição")
    - Both display date in DD/MM/YYYY format and time in HH:MM format (24-hour)
 This provides users with complete transparency about when elections were opened and closed.

+### UI Simplification for Election Finalization (November 5, 2025)
+**Changes**: Streamlined election management workflow by removing redundant controls and simplifying the finalization process.
+**Implementation**: Modified the following files:
+1. **client/src/pages/admin.tsx**:
+   - Removed "Exportar Resultados (Imagem)" button from the "Gerenciamento de Votação por Cargo" section
+   - Image export functionality remains available only on the results page (/results)
+   - Modified `handleFinalizeElection()` to directly finalize elections without generating PDF
+   - PDF generation is now only available from the election history tab
+   - Updated confirmation message to "A eleição será arquivada no histórico e não poderá mais ser modificada."
+   - Removed unused `handleExportResults` function and `Download` icon import
+2. **client/src/pages/vote.tsx**:
+   - Removed "Ver Resultados" button from the bottom of the voting page
+   - Kept the "Resultados" button in the header navigation for consistent access This simplification reduces UI clutter and makes the admin workflow more focused on the primary task of managing the voting process.

+### PDF Audit Report Enhancements - Logo and Spacing (November 5, 2025)
+**Changes**: Updated PDF audit report with new logo and improved spacing for better readability.
+**Implementation**: Modified the following files:
+1. **client/public/logo-ump.png**:
+   - Replaced existing logo with new UMP Emaús logo (Logo UMP_1762304778179.png)
+   - Maintained existing proportions and display size
+2. **client/src/lib/pdfGenerator.ts**:
+   - Updated both `generateElectionAuditPDF` and `generateElectionAuditPDFBase64` functions
+   - Increased spacing between elements by 50% (except logo-to-title and title-to-subtitle):
+     - Subtitle to content: 10 → 15
+     - Election info lines: 4 → 6
+     - Section titles: 5 → 8, 6 → 9
+     - Between candidates: 3 → 5, 4 → 6
+     - After tables: 5 → 8
+     - Before signature: 8 → 12
+     - President name to title: 3 → 5
+     - After signature: 6 → 9
+   - Preserved existing spacing between logo and title (+1) and between title and subtitle (+4) This provides better visual hierarchy and readability while maintaining the professional appearance of audit reports.